September 21, 2017

 We have a busy year ahead of us as an education organization.
 Our Collective Bargaining Agreement (CBA or The Contract) terminates on August 31, 2018.
 As we move into the fall, your SEA Bargaining Team will begin its preparation which will include collecting data from our colleagues regarding their interests and concerns.
 Here's an opportunity!
 Through a variety of channels, such as building interviews, surveys and forums, your input is critical to informing direction for the Bargaining Team.
 Look out for Bargaining Updates.

 Committee work is ongoing.
 Through committee work, SEA members continue to participate in decisions that will affect our students, their families and our colleagues.
 Be ready for opportunities to sit on these committees and make important, long-lasting decisions.
-Click here (Links to an external site.)Links to an external site. for updates on the committee work in progress.
+Click here for updates on the committee work in progress.

 SENATE RACE in the 45TH LEGISLATIVE DISTRICT